dataluscorp/browser/docs/writing-rust-code/ffi.md

 ## Other examples

-For a detailed explanation of an interface in Firefox that doesn't use cbindgen or rust-bindgen, see [this blog post](https://hsivonen.fi/modern-cpp-in-rust/).
+For a detailed explanation of an interface in Datalus that doesn't use cbindgen or rust-bindgen, see [this blog post](https://hsivonen.fi/modern-cpp-in-rust/).